-We are also providing new publisher controls for ads personalization.
-By mid-May, we will launch:
+We are also providing new publisher controls for ads personalisation:

-- DFP Reservation Line Item Controls (DFP Help Center) enable you to select which tag-based line items you want to serve to EEA users in personalized and/or non-personalized mode.
+- DFP Reservation Line Item Controls (DFP Help Centre) enable you to select which tag-based line items you want to serve to EEA users in personalised and/or non-personalised mode.

-- A Non-Personalized Ads solution (DFP Help Center, AdSense Help Center) allows you to present EEA users with a choice between personalized ads and non-personalized ads (or to choose to serve only non-personalized ads to all users in the EEA).
-Non-Personalized Ads only use contextual information, including coarse general (city-level) location.
+- A Non-Personalised Ads solution (DFP Help Centre, AdSense Help Centre) allows you to present EEA users with a choice between personalised ads and non-personalised ads (or to choose to serve only non-personalised ads to all users in the EEA).
+Non-personalised ads only use contextual information, including coarse general (city-level) location.

 For more information about the GDPR and its application to digital publishers and advertising:

 - Article 29 Working Party guidance on Consent under the GDPR (2018)

 - Article 29 Working Party guidance on Transparency under the GDPR (2018)

 - Article 29 Working Party guidance on Legitimate Interests (PDF, 2014)

 - IAB Europe Guidance: Five Practical Steps to help companies comply with the E-Privacy Directive (PDF, 2015)

 For regulatory guidance on cookie consent in advertising, refer to: